-- The successful Respondent will propose a Workforce Development Plan detailing its proposed strategies, including staffing levels and a detailed program for providing effective on-the-job training for San Francisco residents, to grow the supply of skilled workers needed to support and sustain the Shipyard facility going forward. - The successful Respondent will describe its Local Business Utilization Plan, including Local Business Enterprise (LBE) professional and service providers

-- hired by Respondent for the design, permitting and construction phases and/or maintenance, janitorial, suppliers and vendors. - The successful Respondent will propose a community engagement plan and demonstrate experience in participation or active involvement with adjacent neighborhoods or interest groups. - The successful Respondent will describe employment strategies and levels to ensure a stable and skilled workforce that supports its Business Plan and maintains labor-management peace at the Shipyard.
+- The successful Respondent will propose a Workforce Development Plan detailing its proposed strategies, including staffing levels and a detailed program for providing effective on-the-job training for San Francisco residents, to grow the supply of skilled workers needed to support and sustain the Shipyard facility going forward. - The successful Respondent will describe its Local Business Utilization Plan, including Local Business Enterprise (LBE) professional and service providers hired by Respondent for the design, permitting and construction phases and/or maintenance, janitorial, suppliers and vendors. - The successful Respondent will propose a community engagement plan and demonstrate experience in participation or active involvement with adjacent neighborhoods or interest groups. - The successful Respondent will describe employment strategies and levels to ensure a stable and skilled workforce that supports its Business Plan and maintains labor-management peace at the Shipyard.

-D. Proposed Minimum Rent and Participation Rent
+D. Proposed Minimum Rent and Participation Rent Net of Port Capital Investment Support

-- 15 points - The successful Respondent will propose an annual minimum and participation rent that reflects the fair market value of the operation and results in a fair return to both parties.
+- 15 points - The successful Respondent will propose an annual minimum and participation rent that reflects the fair market value of the operation and results in a fair return to both parties. - The Port will evaluate proposed Minimum Rent and Participation rent amounts net of the projected value of any Respondent-proposed dredging assistance by the Port as described under "Capital Investment and Facility Renewal" above and/or any Respondent proposed rent credits as described under "Percentage Rent" above.